NyState

 }

-This method returns the loading widget while the boot
+This method returns the loading widget while the `boot` method is running.

 Here's an example